Concern over coronavirus spread as cases jump in South Korea, Italy and Iran

 “If the situation gets worse, I think we’ll need to take more measures,” said Song Gi-young, 53, wearing a face mask at church.

-“Devotees shouldn’t go to any risky places ...
-Hasn’t it become so widespread because those people didn’t get checked?”,” he said.

-South Korea’s president said raising the disease alert to the highest level allowed authorities to send extra resources to Daegu city and Cheongdo county, which were designated “special care zones” on Friday.
+South Korea’s president said raising the disease alert to the highest level, allowing authorities to send extra resources to Daegu city and Cheongdo county, which were designated “special care zones” on Friday.

-It also enables the government to forcibly prevent public activities and order the temporary closure of schools, the Yonhap News Agency said, although the government gave no immediate details on what steps could be taken.

 Health officials reported 169 new infections, bringing the total to 602.